idazco/odoo-docker-ez/README.md

 # Configuration

 Refer to the Odoo documentation for correct configuration options.
 You can refer to the [run-demo.conf](10/run-demo.conf) file for a basic configuration example.
-Because this project will include an nginx reverse proxy, the config file you use **MUST** have the following:
+Because this project will include an nginx reverse proxy, the config file you use must not change the following:

 	longpolling_port = 8072
     reverse_proxy = True